rbrahier17/react-data-tables-plugin/README.md

 | className | string | false | Custom class name for styling (optional). |
 | mainColor | string | false | The main color for custom styling (optional). |
 | accentColor | string | false | The accent color for custom styling (optional). |

+## Reporting Issues

+Please note that this project is part of a training program and long-term maintenance cannot be guaranteed but if you come across any issues or have suggestions for improvements, please don't hesitate to open an issue on our [GitHub Issues](https://github.com/rbrahier17/react-data-tables-plugin/issues) page.